 This tour does include the overnight stay at Icelandic Country site where you can relax and enjoy the peace of this tranquile part of the island.
 You can choose the standard of the accommodation you wish to have during booking process.

-Then it is onto one of the most regognizable canyon in Iceland – Fjaðrárgljúfur, that got international attention after being featured in the music video of one of the Canadian singers.
+Then it is onto one of the most recognizable canyon in Iceland – Fjaðrárgljúfur, that got international attention after being featured in the music video of one of the Canadian singers.
 2-kilometers long, 100 meters deep ancient canyon with quite a unique serpent-like shape is on the bucket list of many visitors and locals alike.
-Please note, that due to fragile vegatation it might happen that canyon will not be accesible during your tour.
+Please note, that due to fragile vegetation it might happen that canyon will not be accessible during your tour.
 If that happens we will arrange another amazing sightseeing spot in this area, that is full of charming creeks and falls.

 Today, you will also take a closer look at majestic glaciers and lagoons located in the Vatnajokull National Park – the biggest one in Iceland covering almost 1/3 of country´s territory.
 The jewel inside the National Park is the Jokulsarlon Glacier Lagoon.
 This is the place where melting ice from the Vatnajokull, Europe´s biggest glacier, form the lake filled with ice chunks drifting towards the Atlantic Ocean.
 Some of them are being washed back ashore and lay there dazzling in contrast to the black sand, aptly named the Diamond Beach – nearly as famous as the lagoon itself.

 Jokulsarlon is also home a seal colony – you can spot these friendly mammals resting on drifting icebergs, black sand beach or swimming around in ice-cold waters.
 During the summer months (May-October), when the water surface is not completely covered with solid ice, you can take a boat tour on the lagoon and sail between the blue icebergs.